DGtal-team/dgtal.github.io/dgtaltools.md

   - **<span style="color: #00008b;">distanceTransform/</span>**:
     - <span style="color: #00008b;">LUTBasedNSDistanceTransform</span>: Compute the 2D translated neighborhood-sequence distance transform of a binary imag
     - <span style="color: #00008b;">CumulativeSequenceTest</span> and <span style="color: #00008b;">RationalBeattySequenceTest</span>: tests from LUTBasedNSDistanceTransform.
-  - <span style="color: #8b0000;">rotNmap</span>: tools to apply a rotation in the input normal map (it rotates both the position and normals orientation to be consistant).
+  - <span style="color: #00008b;">rotNmap</span>: tools to apply a rotation in the input normal map (it rotates both the position and normals orientation to be consistant).
   - <span style="color: #00008b;">thresholdRosin</span>: implementation of Rosin's algorithm to compute threshold of an unimodal intensity histogram

 * * * *

 * **Geometry3d/**:
-  - <span style="color: #008b00;">basicEditMesh</span>: to apply basic mesh edition (scale change, mesh face contraction, face filtering).
+  - <span style="color: #00008b;">basicEditMesh</span>: to apply basic mesh edition (scale change, mesh face contraction, face filtering).
   - <span style="color: #00008b;">basicMorphoFilter</span>: apply basic morpho filter from a ball structural element.
   - <span style="color: #00008b;">computeMeshDistances</span>: computes for each face of a mesh A the minimal distance to another mesh B.
   - <span style="color: #00008b;">obj2off</span>: tool to convert a mesh represented in obj format into off format.
   - <span style="color: #00008b;">off2obj</span>: tool to convert a mesh represented in off format into obj format.
   - <span style="color: #00008b;">off2sdp</span>: a tool to convert a mesh into a set of points (.sdp).
+  - <span style="color: #8b0000;">splitMeshFromCol</span>: simple tool to split mesh from its color face attributes.
-  - <span style="color: #8b0000;">trunkMeshTransform</span>: tools to transform trunk mesh from input centerline and cylinder coordinates.
+  - <span style="color: #00008b;">trunkMeshTransform</span>: tools to transform trunk mesh from input centerline and cylinder coordinates.
   - <span style="color: #00008b;">volLocalMax</span>: extract the local maximas of a vol image within a spherical kernel.
   - <span style="color: #00008b;">vol2meshAndNormals</span>: tool to estimate normal vectors (using VCM) from digital surface defined in 3D volume.
 It exports the mesh and the normal vectors.
   - <span style="color: #00008b;">volFillCCSize</span>: tool to fill each Connected Component with a value corresponding to the number of voxels of the CC.